PaulOfford/mbserver/README.md

 * MB.LST >n - list all posts with an id greater than n
 * MB.LST yyyy-mm-dd - list all posts dated yyyy-mm-dd
 * MB.LST >yyyy-mm-dd - list all posts created after yyyy-mm-dd
+* MB.EXT - as per MB.LST but with list entries that include the date of the post
+* MB.EXT >n - as per MB.LST but with list entries that include the date of the post
+* MB.EXT yyyy-mm-dd - as per MB.LST but with list entries that include the date of the post
+* MB.EXT >yyyy-mm-dd - as per MB.LST but with list entries that include the date of the post
 * MB.GET n - get the post with the id n

+In the initial version of this code, MB.LST produced a listing that included the post date in each line of the listing.
+MB.LST now lists the post ID and the description.
+This has been done to reduce the time taken to send the listing.
+MB.EXT has been added to provide a listing with the post dates.

+mb_server now supports shortened versions of the commands; M.L, M.E and M.G are equivalent to M.LST, M.EXT and M.GET respectively.

 The commands must be directed to the server, i.e. prefixed with the server station callsign.  @ALLCALL is not supported.
 JS8Call can be used by the server station operator in the normal way, albeit once any outstanding microblog requests have been satisfied.  mb_server simply ignores all directed received messages that don't start with MB.LST or MB.GET.
 This is an important point as **the requestor will not receive an error message if he/she/they mistype the command**.
 This is intential to allow for the widest range of normal JS8Call messages.